ptech2009/debian-upgrade-script/README.md

-# Debian Upgrade Script

-## Overview
-This script automates the process of upgrading a Debian-based system with extensive safety checks and interactive prompts to ensure a smooth and secure upgrade.

-## Features
-- Prevents multiple executions with a lock file.
-- Ensures the script is run with root privileges.
-- Automatically fetches the latest stable Debian version.
-- Checks the connection to Debian servers.
-- Changes package sources: Updates the package sources to the latest Debian version.
-- Detects and optionally removes foreign packages.
-- Identifies and optionally disables PPA repositories.
-- Verifies available disk space before starting the upgrade.
-- Checks pending configuration changes: Finds and configures pending system configuration files.
-- Backs up configuration files and current package sources.
-- Updates the system to the latest version.
-- Repairs defective packages: Checks and repairs any dependency issues or corrupted packages after the upgrade process.
-- Cleans up the system post-upgrade.
-- Reboots the system to apply the updates.

-## Requirements
-- Debian-based system.
-- Root privileges.
-- Active internet connection.

-## Usage

-Download the Script:
+Debian Upgrade Script
+Overview

+This script automates the process of upgrading a Debian-based system with comprehensive safety checks and options for automation to ensure a smooth and secure upgrade experience.
+Features

+    Prevents multiple executions with a lock file.
+    Ensures the script is run with root privileges.
+    Allows specifying a target Debian version.
+    Checks the connection to Debian servers.
+    Safely updates package sources to the target Debian version, preserving custom configurations.
+    Detects and optionally removes foreign packages (non-official Debian packages).
+    Identifies and optionally disables external repositories (non-official Debian repositories).
+    Verifies available disk space before starting the upgrade, measuring in Gigabytes.
+    Checks pending configuration changes.
+    Backs up existing configuration files and package sources before modification.
+    Updates the system to the latest packages in the current version before upgrading.
+    Repairs defective packages by fixing broken dependencies.
+    Cleans up the system post-upgrade by removing unnecessary packages and cache files.
+    Provides options to automate the upgrade process, reducing or eliminating the need for user interaction.
+    Optionally reboots the system automatically after the upgrade completes.

+Requirements

+    Debian-based system.
+    Root privileges.
+    Active internet connection.
+    aptitude package (will be installed automatically if not present).

+Usage
+Command-Line Options

+    --auto-remove-foreign
+        Automatically removes foreign (non-official) packages identified during the upgrade process.

+    --disable-external-repos
+        Automatically disables external repositories that are not part of the official Debian repositories.

+    --auto-reboot
+        Automatically reboots the system after the upgrade is completed.

+    -h, --help
+        Displays the help message with usage instructions.

+Examples

+    Fully Automated Upgrade

+    To perform a fully automated upgrade with all optional automations enabled:

+sudo bash debian-upgrade.sh --auto-remove-foreign --disable-external-repos --auto-reboot

+Upgrade with Manual Control

+To perform an upgrade without automatic removal of foreign packages, disabling external repositories, or automatic reboot:

+    sudo bash debian-upgrade.sh

+    This allows you to review and handle any identified issues manually.

+Steps

+    Download the Script

     Navigate to the Releases page of this repository.
 Locate the latest release and click on the Source code (zip) link to download the script as a ZIP file.

-Extract the ZIP File:
+    Extract the ZIP File

     Once the download is complete, extract the ZIP file to your desired location on your system.

-Navigate to the Script Directory:
+    Navigate to the Script Directory

     Open a terminal and navigate to the extracted directory.
 For example:

 cd path_to_extracted_folder/debian-upgrade-script

-Make the Script Executable:
+Make the Script Executable

 Ensure the script has executable permissions by running:

 chmod +x debian-upgrade.sh

-Run the Script:
+Run the Script

 Execute the script with root privileges:

-sudo ./debian-upgrade.sh
+    sudo ./debian-upgrade.sh [options]

+    Replace [options] with any of the command-line options as needed.

-## Versioning
+Versioning

 This project uses Semantic Versioning.
 For the available versions, see the tags on this repository.
 Contributing

 Feel free to submit issues and pull requests.
 Contributions are welcome.

-## Licence
+License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact

-For any questions or suggestions, feel free to reach out via GitHub Issues or contact ptech09@schumacher.or.at
+For any questions or suggestions, feel free to reach out via GitHub Issues or contact ptech09@schumacher.or.at.